xleonzhao/ccnp-encor/17-wireless.md

 ## Leveraging Antennas for Wireless Coverage

 * When an alternating current is applied to an antenna, an electromagnetic wave is produced.

-* client density
+### Client density

+* good wireless design should
+  * ensure that the desired capacity is supported by each AP.
+  * provide enough APs to provide more capacity and also make sure the user population is distributed across the APs
-  * number of devices an AP can support
+  * limit the number of clients served by an AP by selecting an antenna that has a constrained coverage

 ### Radiation Patterns